yuk1i/cs305_p2p/protocol.md

 2. Peer to Tracker

-3. Metadata and torrent file format, including how to partition files and folder
+3. torrent file format, the torrent file includes metadata and how to partition the distributed files and folder

 ### How to download

-1. The peer asks trackers for all peers that hold the target torrent.
+1. The peer asks trackers for all peers that hold the target torrent, with the torrent hash or entire torrent file.

-2. The peer communicates with all peers and download the metadata, i.e., the torrent file.
+2. If the peer only own the torrent hash, the peer communicates with all peers and download the torrent file.

-3. The peer communicates with all peers and download files in the torrent.
+3. The peer communicates with all peers and download files distributed in the torrent.

 ### Torrent file

 A torrent file is a json file that describes folder structures, file name, file hash and hash of every partition.

-The Torrent Metadata is the field `torrent_hash`.
+The only identifier for the torrent is the field `torrent_hash`.

 ```json
 {